 Grand Strand Chapter

+The monument dedication ceremony at Warbird Park is free of charge and the 60th Anniversary DInner at Prestwick Country Club is $30 per person.
 PAYMENT MAY BE MADE BY CREDIT CARD ON-LINE!!
 Or by credit card, check or cash at the door.
 Either way, prior registration is recommended as seating is limited due to social distancing requirements for table spacing.

 - temperature taking upon arrival (with a non-contact infrared thermometer)